derat/nup/server/README.md

 ### /clear (POST, dev-only)

 Deletes all song and play objects from Datastore.
+Used by tests.

 ### /config (POST, dev-only)

 Unmarshals a JSON-encoded [ServerConfig] struct from the request body and applies it.
+Used by tests.

 ### /cover (GET)

 Returns an album cover art image in JPEG format.

-*   `filename` - Image filename from [Song]'s `CoverFilename` field.
+*   `filename` - Image path from [Song]'s `CoverFilename` field.
 *   `size` (optional) - Integer cover dimensions, e.g. `400` to request that the
     image be scaled (and possibly cropped) to 400x400.